-This one’s for the fans: Everything you need to know about Toyota’s next Supra
+Sorry, Toyota fans, but the next-generation Supra isn’t ready yet

-Toyota is dead serious about building cars that appeal to the heart, not just the mind.
+Toyota is serious about building cars that appeal to the heart, not just the mind.
 It’s bringing back the Supra, one of its most emblematic models, in a bid to rekindle ties with its performance past and once again lure enthusiasts into showrooms.
+We thought we’d see it at the Tokyo Auto Show but the event closed its doors, with no sign of a Toyota coupe anywhere.
+We then speculated it would make its global debut in January at the 2018 Detroit Auto Show, but one of the company’s top executives recently admitted the car isn’t ready for primetime yet.

-Official details about the born-again Supra are few and far between; the name hasn’t even been confirmed yet, though we’re pretty confident the Supra moniker is about to live again.
-We’ve examined the numerous leaks, spy shots, and rumors to single out all the relevant information about the Japanese brand’s hotly-anticipated coupe.
+Similarly, official details about the born-again Supra are few and far between; the name hasn’t even been confirmed yet.
+It could revive the Celica nameplate, for example, or go by a completely different name.
+We’ve examined the numerous leaks, spy shots, and rumors to single out the relevant and credible information about the Japanese brand’s hotly anticipated coupe.
+Here’s everything you need to know about it.

 German genes

-The sports car segment is declining all over the globe, so it’s increasingly difficult for companies to justify spending money on new entrants.
-That’s why Toyota teamed up with Subaru to design the 86, and the Supra will share its platform with a BMW roadster envisioned as a replacement for the Z4.
+It’s no secret that the sports car segment is declining all over the globe, so it’s increasingly difficult for companies to justify spending money on new entrants.
+That is why Toyota teamed up with Subaru to design the 86.
+The Supra will share its platform with a BMW roadster envisioned as a replacement for the Z4.
+We have often spotted prototypes testing with other BMW models, which suggests the German brand is in charge of fine-tuning the Toyota’s chassis to ensure it falls in line with its “ultimate driving machine” ethos.

-The Supra and BMW’s next drop-top will use the same basic architecture, but they’ll look completely different.
-For starters, the Supra will only be offered as a coupe while the roadster — which might adopt the Z5 name — won’t spawn a hardtop model.
-Brand-specific sheet metal will ensure the Supra looks like a Toyota and the Z4 like a BMW, and each company will give its sports car an engine developed in-house.
+The Supra and BMW’s next drop-top will use the same basic architecture, which relies on carbon fiber to keep weight in check, but they will look completely different.
+For starters, the Supra will only be offered as a coupe while the roadster won’t spawn a hardtop model.
+Brand-specific sheet metal will ensure the Supra looks like a Toyota and the Z4 like a BMW.
+Fear not, enthusiasts, this won’t be another case of indolent badge-engineering.

+They won’t drive alike, either.
+“As far as the design is concerned, it will be absolutely unique.
+Not only in terms of design but how they drive and how they handle,” promised Marc Werner, the head of BMW’s Australian division, in an interview with website CarAdvice.
+To us, his comments all but confirm the reports that claim the Z4 and the Supra won’t use the same engine, but there’s an interesting twist to the plot.

 What will it look like?

-The Supra nameplate was introduced in 1978, and it was used on four generations of coupes until the final example was produced in 2002.
-Toyota could easily go retro, but it won’t.
+The Supra nameplate made its debut in 1978, and it was used on four generations of coupes until the final example was produced in 2002.
+Toyota could easily go retro, the heritage is certainly there to back it up, but it won’t.
+It prefers looking toward the future.

-Instead, the next Supra will get a sleek, modern look loosely inspired by the well-received FT-1 concept — pictured above — introduced at the 2014 edition of the Detroit Auto Show, according to Motor Authority.
-Its front end will be characterized by a long hood, horizontal headlights, and a bumper with large air dams, though they won’t be as pronounced as the concept’s, which features a Formula 1-like nose cone.
+The next Supra gets a sleek, modern look loosely inspired by the well-received FT-1 concept — pictured above — introduced at the 2014 edition of the Detroit Auto Show, according to Motor Authority.
+Its front end is characterized by a long hood, horizontal headlights, and a bumper with large air dams, though they aren’t as pronounced as the concept’s, which features a Formula 1-like nose cone.

-The roof line peaks right above the driver and gently slopes down into a ducktail spoiler, a styling cue that gives it a fastback-like look.
+The roofline peaks right above the driver and gently slopes down into a ducktail spoiler, a styling cue that gives it a fastback-like look.
+Some prototypes have a double-bubble roof panel similar to the concept’s but it might be the camouflage that creates that illusion, not the sheet metal itself.
 Like the original Supra, the upcoming model features a hatchback that enhances practicality.
 It’s supposed to be a sports car you can live with every day, not merely a track toy that sits in the garage during the week.

-Strictly a two-seater, the Supra will offer a driver-oriented center console, a fully configurable digital instrument cluster, and a high-resolution screen on top of the dashboard.
+Strictly a two-seater, the Supra offers a driver-oriented center console, a fully configurable digital instrument cluster, and a high-resolution screen on top of the dashboard.
+The gear selector looks like it comes straight from the BMW parts bin.

 What’s under the hood?

-At launch, the Supra will most likely offer an evolution of the brand-new V6 engine that debuted earlier this year in the 2018 Lexus LS.
+At launch, the Supra will most likely offer an evolution of the new V6 engine that debuted almost a year ago in the 2018 Lexus LS.
 It will use a pair of turbochargers to generate 400 horsepower and 300 pound-feet of torque in its most basic configuration.
 Rear-wheel drive will come standard, though transmission options remain unconfirmed.
+Some rumors claim the model will be automatic-only, while others assert a manual transmission will be offered in some markets, but not all.

 Enthusiasts who want even more power will need to go hybrid.
-Sources familiar with Toyota’s plans have revealed the Supra’s second powertrain will be a gasoline-electric hybrid built around a turbocharged four-cylinder engine and a powerful electric motor.
+Sources familiar with Toyota’s plans told Autocar the Supra’s second powertrain will be a gasoline-electric hybrid built around a turbocharged four-cylinder engine borrowed from BMW and powerful electric motors that draw electricity from endurance racing-inspired supercapacitors.
+Again, the hybrid powertrain might be automatic-only.
+It’s a bad time to be a fan of stick shifts, especially in the United States.

 “If we can have a World Endurance Championship racing car with hybrid technology, it can happen on a road car,” Johan van Zyl, the president of Toyota’s European division, told British magazine Auto Express.

-Note: Update: Added new information based on the latest spy shots, rumors, and reports.